SBA 7a Loan

 SBA 7a Loan Uses:

 - 100% financing for a business expansion - in some cases a business can buy another business of the same type/same industry with no down payment.
-(Example: CPA buying another CPA's practice)
+(Example: CPA buying another CPA's practice).
+The SBA rule has been amended as of August 1, 2023 to state that you do not need a down payment if buying a business with the same NAICS code.

-- Buying a business with 5% or 10% Down - SBA 7a loan guidelines allow you to buy a business in an industry that you are not currently in with just 5% down if the seller holds a second mortgage on "standby."
+- Buying a business with 5% Down- Similarly, SBA 7a loan guidelines allow you to buy a business in an industry that you are not currently in with just 5% down if the seller holds a second mortgage on "full standby" for 24 months.
+This is the similar to the "old" rule and many lenders will still require this because they would prefer that a borrower has more of their own "skin in the game."

-- Partner Buyout - SBA loans require that a business have strong cash flow and the partner doing the buyout must be qualified (see below for more info on partner buyouts).
+- Partner Buyout - An SBA partner buyout loan requires that a business have strong cash flow and the partner doing the buyout must be qualified (see below for more info on partner buyouts).

 - Start Up of a New Business - startups can be difficult and many lenders are not interested in loans under $250K but there are definitely lenders who will do them.